beagleboard/beagleconnect-zepto/README.md

 ![BeagleConnect Zepto USB mark1 - back](image-1.png)

+### Feedback

-I'm concerned the above doesn't have the 4-pin JST-SH connection that I believe it needs.
+* I'm concerned the above doesn't have the 4-pin JST-SH connection that I believe it needs.
+* I believe we should get to a 1" square layout.
+* I believe we can get by without the buttons.
+* The USB interface will change when we get the updated MSPM0 devices with FS USB.
+(No need to bit-bang)

 ***